- LHC (Lifetime Health Cover Loading)

 - Switching Health Funds

 - A better way to buy health insurance

 If you simply want the peace of mind of having access to a hospital bed when you need it, then Hospital Only Cover may be the answer.

-Some people choose Hospital Only Cover to meet the Medicare surcharge requirement for high income earners for tax reduction purposes.
-If this is the case, it’s still important to understand which fund offers great benefits and aligns to your needs.
+Some people choose Hospital Only Cover to meet the Medicare Levy Surcharge requirement for high income earners for tax reduction purposes.
+Even if this is the case, it’s still important to understand which fund offers great benefits and aligns to your needs.